How to pick a perfect Premier League fantasy football team

 Who and what to look for and who and what to avoid when making your selections this season

-With the World Cup no more than a memory and the new Premier League campaign looming, the dedicated football fan's thoughts will have turned to fantasy football.
+Summer and The Ashes may be in full swing but with the new Premier League campaign less than two weeks away, the dedicated football fan's thoughts will have turned to fantasy football.

-Players are awarded points according to how they and their team performs each week and managers have the option of transferring players in and out of the squad, adjusting the formation and starting XI from week to week.
+Competitors are awarded points according to how their selections perform each week and have the option of transferring players in and out of the squad, and adjusting the formation and starting XI from week to week.

 The most popular game is the Fantasy Premier League, run by the league itself, which has some three million users.